TURF AUTHORITIES OF INDIA

 Each of the abovementioned Clubs is a separate entity governed by their respective Committees, which are elected from its Members.

-In addition to the abovementioned racing centres, there is racing also at Mysore, conducted by the Mysore Race Club Ltd. and at Delhi conducted by the Delhi Race Club (1940) Ltd.
+In addition to the abovementioned racing centres, there is racing also at Delhi conducted by the Delhi Race Club (1940) Ltd.

 The Chairmen of the Turf Authorities of India meet once in three months, to evolve common rules, regulations and policies concerning racing, and also assist each other in common issues and to make joint representations to Government on various matters, such as Betting Tax, etc.

-The Chairman of the Turf Authorities of India rotates every year amongst the abovementioned five race clubs.
+The Chairman of the Turf Authorities of India rotates every year amongst the abovementioned six race clubs.